Best cheap 4K TV Buying Guide: Welcome to What Hi-Fi?'s round-up of the best cheap 4K TVs you can buy in 2020.

 Despite its affordable price tag, this Panasonic majors on supporting just about every HDR format going - crucial if you want to see 4K video looking its best.
 In fact, Panasonic thinks HDR is more important on budget sets than premium sets, and certainly the evidence here is pretty compelling.

 The picture produced is natural, clean and crisp, and delivers smooth motion.
 Black levels are pretty good, too.
-It can't match flagship TV performance, and off-axis performance struggles the same way most cheaper LCD TVs do, but otherwise we can't complain about this Panasonic.
+It can't match flagship TV performance (which we wouldn't expect at this price), and off-axis performance struggles the same way most cheaper LCD TVs do, but otherwise we can't complain about this Panasonic.

 Amazon and Netflix are here in all their 4K HDR glory, there are enough HDMI and USB connections, plus optical and headphone outputs.
 Despite typically lightweight sound from a flatscreen TV, we still think the performance here is good enough to make this a great budget 50 inch 4K TV.